braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Section 2.7 Overview**]

-Transitive paths reach across the graph, imposing acyclicity without resorting to exhaustive scans at every step.
-The axiom posits as a strict partial order on effective influence, irreflexive to block self-causes and asymmetric to bar mutual ones, then shows post-hoc fixes thermodynamically untenable, favoring local approximations that bound errors exponentially via logarithmic-depth probes.
-Independence follows from prior models.
+We require a mechanism to ensure that transitive paths reach across the graph imposing acyclicity without resorting to exhaustive, infinitely expensive scans at every step.
+The axiom posits effective influence as a strict partial order, irreflexive to block self-causes and asymmetric to bar mutual ones.
+We then show that post-hoc fixes are thermodynamically untenable; we cannot wait for a paradox to form and then fix it, as the energy cost would be infinite.
+Instead, we favor local approximations that bound errors exponentially via logarithmic-depth probes.
+We are designing a system that is robust by default, not by constant intervention.

-The focus limits to sparse graphs below percolation; dynamics intrude minimally.
-The outline scales growth to trans-local extents, approximates unique causality locally, embeds costs in the enforcement, and affirms separation.
-Physically, this axiom crowns the triad, rendering constraints self-enforcing: ticks now police transitive flows, aligning computation's locality with causality's expanse.
+The focus limits to sparse graphs below the percolation threshold, where the structure is tree-like enough to be manageable.
+Dynamics intrude minimally here, serving only to illustrate the enforcement mechanism.
+The outline scales growth to trans-local extents, approximates unique causality locally, embeds costs in the enforcement, and affirms the separation of this axiom from the previous two.
+Physically, this axiom crowns the triad, rendering constraints self-enforcing.

+This implies that the ticks of our clock now police transitive flows, aligning computation's locality with causality's expanse.
+We are marrying the finite speed of information processing with the infinite reach of logical consequence.
+By enforcing these rules, we ensure that the "now" of the universe is a coherent wavefront that advances uniformly, rather than a fragmented mosaic of conflicting times.
 :::

 ### 2.7.1 Axiom: Acyclic Effective Causality {#2.7.1}